liaoherui/AccuSNV/README.md

 `sbatch scripts/run_snakemake.slurm`<BR/>

-Note: If you need to modify any slurm job configuration, you can edit the config.yaml file generated in your output folder: `<output_dir>/conf/config.yaml`
+⚠️: If you need to modify any slurm job configuration, you can edit the config.yaml file generated in your output folder: `<output_dir>/conf/config.yaml`

 ### 2.1.
 Local python analysis

-Note: This step has been incorporated into the Snakemake pipeline and will be executed automatically by default.
+⚠️: This step has been incorporated into the Snakemake pipeline and will be executed automatically by default.
 However, you can still use this local Python script to rerun the analysis with different parameters if needed.

 `python new_snv_script.py -i <input_mutation_table> -c <input_raw_coverage_matrix> -r <ref_dir> -o <output_dir>`